sverweij/dependency-cruiser/doc/rules-reference.md

 in your dependency graph), but it is something to keep in mind.

-To detect orphans guys you can add e.g. this snippet to your .dependency-cruiser.json's `forbidden` section:
+To detect orphan guys you can add e.g. this snippet to your .dependency-cruiser.json's `forbidden` section:

 ```json